-NEITI’s revised communication strategy aims to “Motivate and inspire stakeholders to meaningfully participate in the ongoing dialogue pertaining to the use … of Nigeria’s extractive resources to support the entrenchment of transparency and accountability in the extractive industries in Nigeria.”
-Through raising awareness, educating, providing insights and analysis and enable stakeholders to respond to the findings of the reports, the strategy seeks to “create a platform around the NEITI audits that routinely demonstrates the impact and importance of the audit in order to engender trust and ensure sustained participation by the various stakeholders through dialogue and direct participation in the quest for transparency and accountability.”
-The Communications strategy is reviewed regularly.
+NEITI’s revised communication strategy, published ____, aims to “Motivate and inspire stakeholders to meaningfully participate in the ongoing dialogue pertaining to the use … of Nigeria’s extractive resources to support the entrenchment of transparency and accountability in the extractive industries in Nigeria.”
+Through raising awareness, educating, providing insights and analysis, and enabling stakeholders to respond to the findings of the reports, the strategy seeks to “create a platform around the NEITI audits that routinely demonstrates the impact and importance of the audit in order to engender trust and ensure sustained participation by the various stakeholders through dialogue and direct participation in the quest for transparency and accountability.”
+The Communications strategy was last reviewed in July 2015.
+Note: is this the most recent review?

-The NSWG Board Charter establishes the creation of a Communications Committee (CC) to advise the NSWG, facilitate communication with stakeholders and supervise the implementation of communications activities (article 8.3.4).
+The NSWG Board Charter establishes the creation of a Communications Committee (CC) to advise the NSWG, facilitate communication with stakeholders, and supervise the implementation of communications activities (article 8.3.4).
 Committee membership is listed in Annex A below.
 Meeting minutes made available to the Secretariat show that the CC meets on an ad hoc basis and reports to the NSWG.
 The last record of meetings provided to the Secretariat is dated June 2014.

 NEITI has an 8-staff in-house Communications Department that also manages relations with civil society.
-The CD coordinates NEITI’s relations with the constituencies, publishes regular press releases, statements, publications and monthly newsletters, coordinates outreach to legislators, creates regular news reviews on NEITI-related issues, arranges regular media appearances and interviews, and engages actively in social media platforms.
+The CD coordinates NEITI’s relations with the constituencies, publishes regular press releases, statements, publications, and monthly newsletters, coordinates outreach to legislators, creates regular news reviews on NEITI-related issues, arranges regular media appearances and interviews, and engages actively in social media platforms.

-While the 2013 EITI Reports were only published in May 2016, these have been disseminated since then primarily to stakeholders in the capital Abuja.
+While the 2013 EITI Reports were only published in May 2016, these have been disseminated since then, primarily to stakeholders in the capital Abuja.
 The two EITI Reports were launched at a stakeholder dialogue held at the Nigerian Air Force Conference Centre in Abuja on 23 May 2016.
 The NEITI Secretariat also produced simplified EITI Reports for both solid minerals and oil and gas, which were published at the same time as the full EITI Reports.
 Dissemination of the EITI Reports had thus far focused on key government stakeholders including the EFCC, which established a task force to follow up on the 2013 EITI Reports’ findings, the National Assembly, with the Senate establishing an ad hoc committee for similar purposes, and key government entities like NNPC.
 The 2012 EITI Reports were launched in December 2014 for solid minerals and March 2015 for oil and gas, with simplified versions of the two EITI Reports produced several months after their initial publication (in July 2015).
 While there did not appear to be a formal launch conference for the two 2012 EITI Reports, the NEITI Secretariat used other conferences in Abuja to disseminate information from these reports, such as at a June 2015 oil and gas conference.

-While the 2016 workplan includes activities for dissemination of the 2013 EITI Reports in all six geopolitical zones, these had yet to be undertaken as of August 2016.
+While the 2016 work plan includes activities for dissemination of the 2013 EITI Reports in all six geopolitical zones, these had yet to be undertaken as of August 2016.
 This was also the case for the 2012 report: while the NEITI Secretariat was meant to conduct six town hall meetings, in each of the six geopolitical zones, between May and December 2015, focusing on outreach and dissemination of the 2012 EITI Reports, there is no evidence that these took place and the 2015 annual progress report merely stated these were “in progress”.
-The last town hall-style meetings outside the main urban centres of Abuja, Lagos and Port Harcourt appear to date from 2013 based on attendance charts provided by the NEITI Secretariat.
+The last town hall-style meetings outside the main urban centres of Abuja, Lagos, and Port Harcourt appear to date from 2013 based on attendance charts provided by the NEITI Secretariat.